mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/memory-and-caching.typ

 Caches are organised as a collection of _sets_.
 When accessing the cache, bits from the address are used to select the specific set for the processor to look in.
 These bits form the _index_.
-This means that the data of any given address can only be found within a specific set.
+The data of any given address can only be found within a specific set.
 Each set is also split into one or more _blocks_ or _lines_.
 We will refer to them as blocks.
 Each block contains a number of bytes which are the data being accessed.